 - Functional status can impact what seniors eat as they are less able to shop, prepare and even eat the meals they need for health.
 Fatigue can limit their ability to cook for themselves.
-Grief or depression can also impact their desire to make their own meals.
+Grief or depression can also impact their desire to make their own meals or eat alone.

 - Lack of desire for the meals served in the facility or by home delivery.
 Some seniors are often uninterested in the foods they are given or just want to choose their meals.
 When this is not the case, they often refuse to eat.
 Many seniors just want foods they remember or grew up eating which may not be what’s on the menu where they live.
 They may even have lost some of their sense of taste or smell, which could make meals less than satisfying.

 Caregivers can supplement the meals their senior’s choose to eat with nutrient dense snacks.